CMS Medicare Marketing Rules for Agents: A Plain-English Walkthrough

 Here is the short list, in plain language, before we go deeper.

-The exact wording has been revised between plan years, so treat the script as something to confirm — against the latest CMS Medicare Communications and Marketing Guidelines (MCMG).
+The wording has been revised between plan years, so confirm the current text against the regulation itself and CMS’s Managed Care Marketing guidance rather than reusing last season’s script.
 When we build Medicare landing pages, the disclaimer placement is a checklist item, not an afterthought.
 See how we handle Medicare agent marketing end to end, including compliant page structure.

 If your telesales setup cannot record and archive full calls, that is a compliance gap and a sales-coaching gap at the same time.
 You cannot improve a script you never hear.